jasperyzh/jy.com/src/content/docs/8-memory-bank/00-ai-instructions.md

 ---
-title: Project Brief & Status
+title: AI Instructions
-description: Project Brief, Information and Status.
+description: Guidelines for AI agents to effectively work with this project.
-pubDate: 250413
+pubDate: 250408
 draft: 0
 ---